Easy Sun-Dried Tomato Vinaigrette (Healthy Homemade Dressing)

-Sun-dried tomato and shallot vinaigrette
+Sun-dried tomato and shallot vinaigrette is in a bowl and ready to enjoy.

 Scooping up the dressing into a spoon.

-2-Bread dip: Take your olive oil and balsamic vinegar bread dip to the next level and use this sun-dried tomato vinaigrette instead.
+Bread dip: Take your olive oil and balsamic vinegar bread dip to the next level and use this sun-dried tomato vinaigrette instead.
 Add some fresh mozzarella to a piece of bread and drizzle this vinaigrette over top and now we are talking!

-3-Pasta salad: This dressing works perfectly for a delicious pasta salad dish.
+Pasta salad: This dressing works perfectly for a delicious pasta salad dish.
 It complements all vegetables very well and brings a burst of flavor to any dish.

-5-Over grilled veggies: If you are looking to pack in the flavor, add this dressing like a marinade to your roasted vegetables!
+Over grilled veggies: If you are looking to pack in the flavor, add this dressing like a marinade to your roasted vegetables!
 Yum!

 A picture of the ingredients to this salad dressing.

-Extra virgin olive oil-Find yourself a high-quality olive oil for this dressing recipe.
+Extra virgin olive oil: Find yourself a high-quality olive oil for this dressing recipe.
 It really does make a huge difference.

-Balsamic vinegar-I do not recommend replacing it with other varieties such as red wine vinegar.
+Balsamic vinegar: I do not recommend replacing it with other varieties such as red wine vinegar.
 Balsamic just does the trick for this recipe.

-Maple syrup-While I do enjoy the flavor of maple syrup in this vinaigrette, you can certainly use honey as an alternative sweetener.
+Maple syrup: While I do enjoy the flavor of maple syrup in this vinaigrette, you can certainly use honey as an alternative sweetener.

-Shallot-This light onion is the perfect ingredient to add to salad dressing.
+Shallot: This light onion is the perfect ingredient to add to salad dressing.
 Allowing the minced shallot to marinate in the extra-virgin olive oil and vinegar allows it to become even more subtle.
 It’s just perfect!

-Sun-dried tomatoes-Make sure to use varieties that are dried and not soaked in oil.
+Sun-dried tomatoes: Make sure to use varieties that are dried and not soaked in oil.
 I am telling you, the flavor of sun-dried tomatoes is what makes this salad dressing so tasty.

-Mustard-You will want to use Dijon mustard for this dressing recipe.
+Mustard: You will want to use Dijon mustard for this dressing recipe.
 I love the little kick it brings.
 Do not replace this with yellow mustard.
 It won’t work.

 Finish it off with salt and black pepper to taste.